 It wasn't the job of Goldman bankers to sniff out the accounting fraud that ultimately doomed Lernout & Hauspie and made the remaining stock held by the Bakers worthless, Donovan argued.
-He also pointed out that the plaintiffs previously received $77 million from "the people actually responsible for the fraud" in a case several years ago against L&H, their bankers and accountants, that did not involve Goldman Sachs.

 The Bakers owned 51 percent of the company but only were able to sell a few million dollars worth of L&H stock before the company collapsed in an accounting fraud.
 The Bakers and two other early Dragon employees are seeking several hundred million dollars in damages.
 The jury could begin deliberations as early as Thursday afternoon.

 Donovan criticized Janet Baker, who was Dragon's chief executive, for cutting Rich Wayner, Goldman's lead banker on the assignment, out of the loop.
 She began negotiating with L&H directly and hashed out an all-stock deal on a cocktail napkin.
 Donovan said Janet Baker acted as her own investment banker and blamed Goldman for her own decisions.